a-kramer/RPN-derivative/README.md

 ## Limitations: Many

-Very few operator symbols and functions are and will ever be supported.
+1. Very few operator symbols and functions are and will ever be supported.
 Notably, the _power(a,b)_ function is currently missing as are all logical opertors, bitwise operators and integer arithmetic (e.g. remainder/modulus).

-There are very few checks to see if the input is a _valid_ RPN expression.
+2. There are very few checks to see if the input is a _valid_ RPN expression.

-All variables must be one letter.
+3. All variables must be one letter.

-This will never become a scripting language like `dc`, with registers and user defined macros (or other things that are too hard for me to implement).

-Conversion back into infix notation writes too many parentheses.
+4. Conversion back into infix notation writes too many parentheses.
 This is probably fine.
+5. Because `simplify` doesn't reduce fractions like `x y * x /` (`y`), some perfectly finite derivatives cannot be evaluated at _x=0_.

+This tool-set will never become a scripting language like `dc`, with registers and user defined macros (or other things that are too hard for me to implement).

 ## Documentation